ccorcos/database-experiments/README.md

 # What's next?

+I need a better plan.

+- sync kv
+- sync okv
+- sync reducer
+- sync interval
+- async kv
+- async okv
+- async reducer
+- async interval

+- batch write
+- explicit consistency checks
+- read transaction
+- write transaction

+- generator query syntax
+- generalized query/index stuff

+---

+- this database is intended to be single-process.
+	- readTransaction ensures all reads are made together
+	- writeTransaction ensures all read and writes are made together when is comes to FoundationDb or Postgres, you can do special things instead of just a lock.

 - RW lock should be on at the storage layer.
 - Transaction should be at the storage layer.
 - Tree abstractions are stateless.